FY2019

 13:40~15:10

-How to evaluate the development of qualities and abilities up to high school at the university
+How to evaluate the development of qualities and abilities up to high school at university

-Shun Shirai, Daiji Nishigun, Yasunori Moriguchi (Assistant Principal, Kyoto Municipal Tonan High School) Toshihiro Onishi (Professor, Faculty of Science and Engineering,
+Toshihiro Onishi (Professor, Faculty of Science and Engineering, Ryukoku University) Coordinator

-Terumi Samejima (Lecturer, Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women's University)
+Terumi Sameshima (Lecturer, Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women’s University)

 【Part 2】15:30~17:30 Breakout Session “Connecting Learning” II

-In last year's subcommittee, we set up a forum for high schools and universities to engage in dialogue on the development of the qualities and abilities of each young person in order to realize "learning connections."
-This year, in order to further realize "connection to learning," we would like to use this as an opportunity for both sides to think about entrance examination reform.
+In last year’s breakout session, high schools and universities held a dialogue on the development of the qualities and abilities of each young person in order to realize “learning connections.”
+This year, in order to further realize “learning connections,” we would like to use this as an opportunity for both sides to think about entrance examination reform.

-In addition, in January 2021, the Kyoto Prefectural Board of Education, the Kyoto City Board of Education, the Kyoto Prefectural Federation of Private Junior and Senior High Schools, and the University Consortium Kyoto examined the implementation of the Common Test for University Admissions, the use of private English tests, which are the key points of entrance examination reform, the descriptive questions in Japanese and mathematics in the Common Test for University Admissions, as well as the evaluation and comprehensive evaluation of independence, etc. Subcommittees on "Geography and Civics" and "English" were established.
-We would like to use this forum for discussion on specific cases to promote the connection between high school education in each subject, university entrance examinations, and university education.
+In addition, in January 2021, the Kyoto Prefectural Board of Education, the Kyoto City Board of Education, the Kyoto Prefectural Federation of Private Junior and Senior High Schools, and the University Consortium Kyoto examined the implementation of the Common Test for University Admissions, the use of private examinations in English, which are the key points of entrance examination reform, the writing questions of Japanese language and mathematics in the Common Test for University Admissions, and the evaluation and comprehensive evaluation of independence.
+Subcommittees were set up for “History, Civics” and “English”.
+I would like to use this as a forum for discussion on specific issues to promote the connection between high school education, university entrance examinations, and university education in each subject.

 reporter

-Yasuyuki Shimada (Professor, Department of Humanities and Social Sciences/Admission Center, University of Tsukuba)
+Yasuyuki Shimada (Professor, Department of Humanities and Social Sciences, University of Tsukuba/Admissions Center)

 reporter

-Mr. Hisanobu Watanabe (Teacher, Fukui Prefectural Wakasa High School)
+Hisanobu Watanabe (Teacher, Wakasa High School, Fukui Prefecture)

 Mr. Shinnosuke Kageyama (Deputy Chief Guidance Supervisor, School Guidance Division, Kyoto City Board of Education)

-Prior to the implementation of the new Course of Study from the Reiwa 4th academic year, a new common test for university admissions will begin from the selection of university admissions in the Reiwa 3rd year (conducted in the Reiwa 2nd academic year).
-Focusing on what kind of skills Japanese language education aims to cultivate in the future, we will discuss with the two speakers invited from high school universities what can be seen through the reform of high school-university connections.
+Prior to the implementation of the new Course of Study from the 4th year of Reiwa, a new Common Test for University Entrance Examinations will begin from the selection of university students for the 3rd year of Reiwa (implemented in the 2nd year of Reiwa).
+Focusing on what kind of skills should be fostered in Japanese language education in the future, we will discuss what can be seen through the reform of the high school-university connection together with two speakers invited from high schools and universities.

 reporter